 Kristen has always had a passion for sports.
 She was a dancer for 14 years and has played tennis for 18 years.
 She played tennis competitively at both the high school and collegiate levels.
 Kristen, a native resident to Brooklyn Park, Minnesota, enjoys baking, going mini golfing, being on the lake, cheering on her Minnesota sports teams, and spending quality time with her family and friends.

 Kristen is a member of the National Athletic Trainers’ Association.

 Mike graduated from UW-Stout in 1983 with a BS in Hotel/Restaurant Management, and spent five years running hotels.
 Mike now works as a life insurance underwriter for a major carrier for past 28 years.
 Married to my wife Connie with three grown boys.
 All of Mike’s boys went through the hockey programs in Coon Rapids and graduated from Coon Rapids High School.
 Mike has been running clocks and doing scorebooks as well as playing music for hockey games for youth, high school, and NAHL games for over 20 years in Coon Rapids.
 Mike annually teaches classes to hockey parents on how to run the clock and fill out the scorebook.
-Mike looks forward to bringing his skills to the Blue Ox, and a great inaugural season in Coon Rapids.
+Mike looks forward to bringing his skills to the Blue Ox for many seasons to come.

 MARKETING & FAN ENGAGEMENT